Graphic Organizers with Language Support

 • Understand Text Structure

-Some strategies and skills have more than one variation of the graphic organizer, so you can choose what works best for your students.
+Some skills and strategies include more than one variation so you can choose what works best for your students.

 Reading Comprehension can be difficult but with these Graphic Organizers for elementary classrooms, students are supported via sentence frames and vocabulary suggestions specific to the comprehension skill or strategy.
 Students will learn to discuss and write about text using high level academic language, including summarizing, retelling, story structure, cause and effect, and many more.